 Energetic post punk (via Echo and the Bunnymen, U2 or Comsat Angels) of short-lived Padot na Vizantija (ex Afektiven naboj) was documented only on a couple of studio/live demo tracks scattered as appearances on three cassette releases (various artists compilations).
 They split up too soon and freed space for powerful gothic rock delivered by post-JNA Mizar or Mizar II.
-However, Padot na Vizantija toured a bit in their short lifetime and even participated at YURM ’85 festival in Zagreb where they got excellent reviews.
+Surprisingly, Padot na Vizantija toured a bit in their short lifetime and even participated at YURM ’85 festival in Zagreb where they got excellent reviews.
 If they had managed to record and issue debut album in ’85 it would fit nicely in dark-wave post-punk albums series championed by this blog/site.
 Padot na Vizantija anthology has been issued by NE!
 Records this year.

 Gradot e nem (1986-90)

-Mizar II put out two critically acclaimed goth rock albums before the official end of Yugoslavia.
+Mizar II put out two critically acclaimed gothic rock (or deathrock) albums before the official end of Yugoslavia.
 The self-titled debut “Mizar” (1988) would be the most important record from Macedonia from the 1980s (if we put Leb i sol albums in separate category).
 I used to think that the sophomore effort “Свјат Dreams 1762 – 1991” (1991) was significantly inferior but now I realize that I was wrong – it has its own strong points.
 I can be fussy only about the clean production on both, as usually.

 Aporea (aka Apokrifna realnost) self-released religiously (spiritually) themed vintage industrial tape “Na rekah vavilonskih” in 1988.
 The material was recorded after Padot na Vizantija had disbanded, sometime in the between the fall of ’85 and winter of ’88.